mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 	}
 }
 </pre>
-Getting an I18N key for an Enum is now as easy as :\n
+Getting an I18N key for an Enum is now as easy as :

 <pre lang="java" colla="+">
 Season enumValue = Season.WINTER;
 String key = EnumMessageKeyProvider.getMessageKey(enumValue);
 </pre>
-To use another key generation algorithm, just write a new strategy...\n
+To use another key generation algorithm, just write a new strategy...

 <pre lang="java" colla="+">
 public class SimpleNameEnumResourceKeyProvider extends EnumMessageKeyProvider {
 	@Override